cartant/ts-action/README.md

 store.dispatch(Foo.create({ foo: 42 }));
 ```

-To have the properties added to the action itself - rather than a `payload` propety - use the `props` method instead.
+To have the properties added to the action itself - rather than a `payload` property - use the `props` method instead.

 If a value is specifed when calling the `payload` function, that value will be treated as the action's default payload.
 When a payload default is specified, the payload type can be inferred from the value, so the explicit type can be omitted.
 If a payload is not specified when the action is created, the default is used: